 The last three selling prices for PSA 10 Ozzie Smith rookie cards ranged from $6,483 to $7,850 between October of 2008 and July of 2010.

 Like many cards from the 1979 Topps issue, the Smith rookie card is notorious for being poorly centered.
-The average selling price for conditions across the board is only around $30 (you can check current eBay listings here).
+The average selling price for conditions across the board is fairly reasonable (you can check current eBay listings here).
 Even higher grade 1979 Topps sets, with a typically off-center Smith sell for $125-175.

 While they frequently turn up on the list of most watched eBay baseball cards, only a small number of PSA 9 Smith rookies have been sold there in the last 90 days according to research by Sports Collectors Daily, with winning bids between $379 and $504 for examples without qualifiers.